 PE Heart Rate Monitors Teach Students Healthy Fitness Management

-Using the combination of student heart rate and heart rate zone displayed on the adidas Zone for IHT Spirit wrist heart rate monitors, physical education students show they can manage their fitness and well-being while at school.
+Using the combination of student heart rate and heart rate zone displayed on the IHT Zone wrist heart rate monitors, physical education students show they can manage their fitness and well-being while at school.

 Given a target heart rate zone to reach, students spend more class time exercising at an elevated heart rate.